abhijeetforprojectonly2000-ai/smartstudy/README.md

 **Step 4: Upload your first PDF**

 - Be patient during first upload (1-2 minutes)
-- Don't refresh the page
+- Don't refresh the page immediately if you see a 500 error
+- Wait 30-60 seconds, then refresh to check if upload succeeded
 - Subsequent uploads are faster
 - Use only the provided sample PDFs to avoid memory issues